The professional landscape has never had so much potential, or so many potential pitfalls.

 Forward thinking professionals in the learning and development industry are already preparing for this change and adapting their offering to cater for an emerging multi-generational workforce.
 Yet it is hard to find evidence or success stories that demonstrate the impact these changes are having.

-Concepts such as gamification, blended and social learning have become popular themes, which help to re-engineer L&D’s offering to better suit Millennials, a generation used to accessing information on demand, and in bite size chunks.
+Concepts such as gamification, social and blended learning have become popular themes, which help to re-engineer L&D’s offering to better suit Millennials, a generation used to accessing information on demand, and in bite size chunks.

 However, despite this shift at the theoretical level, there is still a larger portion of evidence that suggests more needs to be done to truly realise the potential of the next generation.